 The Lichfield Diocesan Advisory Committee (DAC) is a statutory body which provides advice and guidance to parishes on the conservation, alteration and appropriate development of church buildings and churchyards.
 The DAC also advises parishes on suitably qualified and experienced professionals to undertake quinquennial inspection (QI) surveys of churches in the diocese.

 The functions of the DAC are governed by the Ecclesiastical Jurisdiction and Care of Churches Measure 2018.

 Further information can be found on the DAC landing page of this website.

 Your role as a diocesan volunteer

-All DAC advisers are expert volunteers for the diocese.
+All DAC members (apart from the ex-officio Archdeacons) are expert volunteers for the diocese.

-For information on the nature and scope of the role, please consult at an early stage the 'Advisers' section of the DAC members and advisers web page.
-This outlines the functions of the role of DAC adviser, and lists the current advisers.
+For information on the nature and scope of the role, please consult at an early stage the 'Members' section of the DAC members and advisers web page.
+This outlines the constitution of the DAC, the functions of the role of DAC member, and lists the current members.

 Six months after you begin volunteering, there will be an opportunity for both you and the diocese to review the situation, raise any issues, and decide whether to continue.